SAP-samples/teched2022-DA281/exercises/dd3/README.md

 ![](images/3-001.JPG)
 <br><br>

-The following generation 2 pipeline illustrates an example for a simple 1:1 replication of data from a SAP source into a file object store as a target. <br>
+The following generation 2 pipeline illustrates an example for a simple 1:1 replication of data from an SAP source into a file object store as a target. <br>

 ![](images/DI_Generation2_Pipeline.png)